 While $\alpha_n(p(t))$ must be constant under a monopoly, competition can introduce dynamics.
-Proposition 3 asserts that as long as $\alpha_n(p(t))$ has not reached its upper bound of 1, it is strictly increasing precisely when being preempted is costly to the firm.
+In particular, Proposition 3 asserts that as long as $\alpha_n(p(t))$ has not reached its upper bound of 1, it is strictly increasing precisely when being preempted is costly to the firm.

-Formally, this follows from (ODE).
-It is especially clear when we write (ODE) in the following form:
+Formally, this follows directly from (ODE).
+This is especially clear when we write (ODE) in the following form: